cloud-native-canada/k8s_setup_tools/docs/shell_setup.md

     ulimit -n 2048          # kubectl opens one cnx (file) per resource
     ```

-OK This is the basic:
+This is what is happenning here:

 1) instead of typing `kubectl`, just type `k`.
 It's 6 less characters !

 2) add completion to your shell.
 So you can type `k <tab>` to get help or `k po<tab>` to get completion to `k port-forward`

-3) make `k` also use completion
+3) make `k` also use completion (`bash` only)

 4) increase the number of open files to 2048.
 This is needed in some cases when you're dealing with a lot of resources and `kubectl` open many connexions against the cluster.

 ## Cloud commands

+Most people uses some flavour of Cloud hosted K8s clusters.
+This section is about the main K8s Cloud Providers.
 ### Gcloud

 #### Install